Misanthropy

 The negative misanthropic outlook is based on different types of human flaws.
 Moral flaws and unethical decisions are often seen as the foundational factor.
 They include cruelty, selfishness, injustice, greed, and indifference to the suffering of others.
 They may result in harm to humans and animals, such as genocides and factory farming of livestock.
 Other flaws include intellectual flaws, like dogmatism and cognitive biases, as well as aesthetic flaws concerning ugliness and lack of sensitivity to beauty.
 Many debates in the academic literature discuss whether misanthropy is a valid viewpoint and what its implications are.
 Proponents of misanthropy usually point to human flaws and the harm they have caused as a sufficient reason for condemning humanity.
-Critics have responded to this line of thought by claiming that severe flaws concern only a few extreme cases, like mentally ill perpetrators, but not humanity at large.
+Critics have responded to this line of thought by claiming that severe flaws concern only a few extreme cases, but not humanity at large.
 Another objection is based on the claim that humans also have virtues besides their flaws and that a balanced evaluation might be overall positive.
 A further criticism rejects misanthropy because of its association with hatred, which may lead to violence, and because it may make people friendless and unhappy.
 Defenders of misanthropy have responded by claiming that this applies only to some forms of misanthropy but not to misanthropy in general.